All Episodes

 I'm just a plebe.

-Then I get up and I read this in the LA Times today.
+Then I get up and I read this in the L.A.
+Times today.

-Iran is quietly accelerating efforts to negotiate a deal on its nuclear program, using this week's agreement to freeze North Korea's program as a model.
+Iran, inspired by a North Korea nuclear deal, Iran is quietly accelerating efforts to negotiate a deal on its nuclear program, using this week's agreement to freeze North Korea's program as a model.

 In the North Korea deal, the Bush administration signed a deal that provides significant incentives to North Korea even before the country completely steps back from its nuclear weapons program.

-The administration's willingness to agree to that probably will harden Iran's demands that it too should get tangible benefits as part of any agreement.
+The administration's willingness to agree to that probably will harden Iran's demands that it, too, should get tangible benefits as part of any agreement.

 The debate in Iran now appears to focus on how hard Tehran should press for favorable terms.

-The hardliners, perhaps impressed by North Korea's achievement, are now inclined to be more resilient and more uncompromising, said uh an Iranian professor of politics at Tehran University.
+The hardliners, perhaps impressed by North Korea's achievement, are now inclined to be more resilient and more uncompromising, said an Iranian professor of politics at Tehran University.

 They say if North Korea could do it, why shouldn't we?